-South County: Overdraft in the south county aquifers is manifested by depressed water levels, seawater intrusion, and reduced stream base.
-Water levels are below sea level under more than 70% of the basin and elevated chloride levels have been detected in wells near the Pajaro River greater than 2-miles inland from the coast., and segments of Corralitos Creek are drying up earlier in the summer than in previous years.
+South County: Overdraft in the south county aquifers is manifested by depressed water levels, seawater intrusion, and reduced stream baseflows.
+Water levels are below sea level under more than 70% of the basin and elevated chloride levels have been detected in wells near the Pajaro River greater than 2-miles inland from the coast, and segments of Corralitos Creek are drying up earlier in the summer than in previous years.

 Water quality in the south county area suffers from seawater intrusion and nitrate and other chemicals from agricultural practices, animal facilities and septic systems.
 PVWMA completed a project at Harkins Slough that provides ground water storage and recovery in the shallow aquifer in that area.
-PVWMA and the City of Watsonville are completing the construction of an advanced tertiary treatment facility to provide recycled water for irrigation in coastal areas beginning in Spring of 2009.
+PVWMA and the City of Watsonville have completed construction of an advanced tertiary treatment facility which is providing recycled water for irrigation in coastal areas beginning in Spring of 2009.
 PVWMA has also been pursuing various other water supply projects as identified in its Revised Basin Management Plan (BMP).
-These projects proposed in the BMP include a pipeline for importing Central Valley water.
-However, a recent court ruling has invalidated the water rate hikes that were needed to fund the purchase of Central Valley water and construction and operation of the import pipeline.
-The future of this effort is unclear until the community supports the establishment of an adequate source of funding.
+However, a recent court ruling invalidated some of the Agency's water rates and the Agency is working to generate community support for the establishment of an adequate source of funding.
+Once this is done the Agency intends to update its Basin Management Plan, given the financial realities and the diminished availability of supplemental water from outside the basin.
+It is likely that future basin management will require further reduction of current levels of water use.
+If the community does not support an increased level of funding for the Agency, it is likely that groundwater use in the basin will be adjudicated, with potential for reducing water use by over 50%.